maxi-blocks/maxi-blocks/readme.txt

 No, all page builder features and blocks are free for everyone.
 You can build anything you want with MaxiBlocks without restrictions.
 To help you work faster we offer a pro template library subscription that gives you thousands more templates built with Maxi.
 Our in-house template creators have years of experience working with Maxi.
 You can benefit from their skills and save a ton of time by using the templates we create and maintain just for you.

+= How can you offer unlimited domains?
+Is it sustainable? =

+Absolutely.
+Our strategy is to offer unlimited domains to attract a broad user base, which in turn boosts our sales of premium templates.
+This model is sustainable because our revenue comes from these template sales rather than limiting the number of domains, ensuring creators have free access to all essential features, while we thrive through template upgrades.
+Itâ€™s a win-win!

 = Is MaxiBlocks compatible with my theme? =

 MaxiBlocks is designed to be compatible with most WordPress themes.
 However, some themes may have unique styling or functionality that could affect compatibility.
-We recommend testing MaxiBlocks with your theme to ensure the best experience.
+We recommend testing MaxiBlocks with your theme for the best experience.
 Talk to us if you have any issues.
 Happy to help where possible.
 Look out for the MaxiBlocks Theme coming soon too.

 = Does MaxiBlocks work with Gutenberg? =

 Yes, MaxiBlocks is fully integrated with the Gutenberg editor, providing custom Gutenberg blocks and full compatibility with WordPress's native editor.

+= What is a Pro access account? =

+A Pro access account equips both the MaxiBlocks account owner and their invited team members with all the benefits of a Pro template library subscription.
+It gives access to my.maxiblocks.com account, the pro library and priority support.

+= Who should use a Pro access account? =

+Creators, designers and developers who want to save time, get more variety and  be more productive can benefit from a Pro template library access account.

+= Is the Pro access account for my end client? =

+No, itâ€™s for creators, designers and developers.
+End clients donâ€™t need one to use the website you design for them.

+= Whatâ€™s the difference between a Pro access account and handing over a completed website? =

+A Pro access account is for creating and downloading from our library.
+Once a site is completed, it can be handed over to a client who can use it fully without any special account.

+= What are some usage scenarios? =

+Scenario A: Designer Jane, with a Pro access account, accesses the library, crafts five distinct websites, and hands these sites over to five separate clients.
+These clients can fully operate their websites without any need for a Pro access account.

+Scenario B: Individual Alex uses his account to build several personal projects, all without needing separate accounts.

-= Why don’t you need licence keys with the pro library? =
+= Why donâ€™t you need licence keys with the pro library? =

-We’re on a mission to make licence keys and domain restrictions go extinct, just like dinosaurs (except without the cool bones).
-Plus, we refuse to follow the crowd and hold basic features hostage just to sell the “full-version.”
-With Maxi, your pro templates always stay functional and receive updates indefinitely.
+Weâ€™re on a mission to make licence keys and domain restrictions go extinct, just like dinosaurs (except without the cool bones).
+Plus, we refuse to follow the crowd and hold basic features hostage just to sell the â€œfull-version.â€ With Maxi, your pro templates always stay functional and receive updates indefinitely.

 = How do sites built with Pro templates stay updated? =

 Each Pro access account allows you to create unlimited sites for your web design customers.
 Simply sign out from the cloud library to hand over.
 Sites crafted with Pro templates always auto-update, even without Pro access.

+= Can I access the pro library on multiple devices? =

+Yes.
+One authenticated Pro account can be signed in from multiples devices and/or browsers at the same time.

 = How does copyright work? =